datawire/ambassador-docs/docs/cloud/latest/service-catalog/howtos/organize-service-catalog.md

 # Organize the service catalog

 The service catalog references all your services across your environments.
-Although, it can be hard to identify which moving pieces are working together, forcing you to rely only on their name.

-This guide explains how you can use the <a href="../../concepts/service-groups//">service groups</a> for this purpose.
+Because the number of services can be difficult to manage in larger environments, Ambassador Cloud allows you to create service groups to organize your environment .
+This guide describes how to use <a href="../../concepts/service-groups/">service groups</a> to help you to visualize and manage your environments.

 ## Identify the services you want to group together

 Services can be grouped together in different fashions depending on your need.
-The most common use case is to group services which are related to a group of functionnalities, or a specific application.
+The most common use case is to group services which are related to a group of functionalities or a specific application.

 Taking the example of a database working as a multi-node cluster, you may have: